symonk/pydocs/docs/source/_data_structures/sets/sets.rst

     * create :class:`frozenset` using the `frozenset()` callable.
     * user defined objects can be stored in sets by default, but are never considered equal.
     * to add user defined objects to sets, implement `__hash__` and `__eq__`.
+    * :class:`Set` inherits from :class:`collections.abc.Collection` which in turns inherits from `Sized`, `Iterable`, `Container`.
+    * :class:`Set` permits many of its functionality through both method calls and operators.
+    * :class:`Set` operator usage tends to be slightly faster due to not having to load & call a method.